 My first and foremost piece of advice is this: Get to the ancient city early.
 At any time of year, it can get very hot and crowded.
-By beating the crowds, you will not need to wait in a long line to conquer the Temple of the Sun.
+By beating the crowds, you won’t need to wait in a long line to conquer the Temple of the Sun.
 Once you’ve done that, you can explore the rest of the Avenue of the Dead at your own leisure.

 You’ll start your day around 7-8 a.m.
 Take the metro to the Autobuses del Norte station.
 Again, you could take a cab, but why would you when taking the metro is just 5 pesos a ride?
 You’ll find Autobuses del Norte to be a very busy station.
 It’s a huge bus terminal full of people coming and going from various cities around the whole country.
 Head to the far left part of the terminal and look for the Autobuses Teotihuacan stand.
-I had budgeted a lot of money for this, I mean, they are the third largest pyramids in the world, but the bus ticket was only about 100 pesos ($5 USD).
-Make sure to note when your bus leaves; they are set departures.
+I’d budgeted a lot of money for this, I mean, they are the third largest pyramids in the world, but the bus ticket was only about 100 pesos ($5 USD).
+Make sure to note when your bus leaves: they are set departures.
 The return trip is not as strict; when you’re done at the ancient site just catch any return coach that has room.

 When you’re there:

-When you arrive, you pay to get into the park, less than 100$MXN.
+Upon arrival, you pay to get into the park, less than 100$MXN.
 It’s a very flexible location to visit: Depending on how into ancient civilization you are, it would be easy to spend a whole day exploring the multiple temples and preserved living spaces along the Avenue of the Dead.
 However, this is also a good half-day trip, too.

 The main star: The Pyramid of the Sun.
 You’ll hear it interchangeably referred to as the Pyramid of the Sun and the Temple of the Sun.
 I mean, it is known as the third largest pyramid in the world, but at the same time, with its staggered construction it is not considered a true pyramid by some: due to its stepped shape.
 Whatever you want to classify it as– it’s truly ancient and so, so cool.